-Bearded dragons are hard to sex by looking at them as babies and it doesn’t become more obvious until they are well into the juvenile stage.
+Bearded dragon male or female are hard to sex by looking at them as babies and it doesn’t become more obvious until they are well into the juvenile stage.
 The external signs of the sex of your bearded dragon may not show until 4-6 months of age.
 Keep in mind that the size of a bearded dragons means more than calendar age when determining sexual maturity.

 For all new animals to your collection it is best a vet does an initial health assessment for you.
 Your vet has the means and knowledge to determine its sex with more intrusive methods.